 We tend not to talk about our clients or the work, unless an exception has been agreed on.
 There are NDAs which lend more specificity.
 Each project should document any things which are okay to discuss about a project, limitations of NDAs or Controlled Unclassified Data, etc. Talk to your project lead if there are any questions.

 It can be fun to tell your friends “I’m sorry, I can’t talk about my work” secret-agent style.
 For more on why please see our Clients are Confidential decision record.

 We want to let the world know you work here!
-Please submit your headshot and bio in the Pivotal story requesting it.
+If you didn’t submit a photo of yourself and short bio in the onboarding form, please submit your headshot and bio to the People Ops team.